ShubhamShinde8111/random-joke-generator/README.md

 This app integrates with an external Joke API that requires an API key.
 To use it:

-Sign up with the joke provider and get your API key
+1) Sign up with the joke provider and get your API key

-Plug your key into the JavaScript code where indicated
+2) Plug your key into the JavaScript code where indicated

-Enjoy generating jokes securely
+3) Enjoy generating jokes securely

 🛠️ Technologies Used
-HTML
+- HTML

-CSS
+- CSS

-JavaScript
+- JavaScript

-Joke API (authenticated with an API key)
+- Joke API (authenticated with an API key)

 📦 Setup Instructions
-Clone this repository:
+1. Clone this repository:

-<pre><code>git clone https://github.com/your-username/random-joke-generator.git
+<pre><code>git clone https://github.com/your-username/random-joke-generator.git</code></pre>

+2. Navigate to the project folder:
-cd random-joke-generator</code></pre>
+<pre><code>cd random-joke-generator</code></pre>

-Get an API key from the joke API provider
+3. Get an API key from the joke API provider

-Open the JavaScript file and replace the placeholder with your actual API key
+4. Open the JavaScript file and replace the placeholder with your actual API key

-Open index.html in your browser
+5. Open index.html in your browser

-Click the button and enjoy the laughs!
+6. Click the button and enjoy the laughs!